egor4ka/redplane/README.md

 # Why the fuck is it in both Nim and Bash?
 Because I have a workflow: write a utility in Bash, and then rewrite it in nim.

+# Why is there a bash version?
+It's here only for historical reasons, do not use it as it is outdated.